 The code shows how the nested ternary operator is used to find the maximum of three integers, a, b, and c, and then the result is printed based on the given conditions evaluated in a chained manner.

-Advantages of the Ternary Operator in C++
+Key Benefits of Using Ternary Operators in C++

 - Simple syntax: It allows writing the condition and logic in a single line, which helps to reduce the code lines.